-Differentiation advantage: Identifying the activities that create the most value to customers is the priority.
-These can include using relative marketing strategies, knowing about products and systems, answering phones faster, and meeting customer expectations.
 The next step is evaluating these strategies to improve the value.
 Focusing on customer service, increasing options to customize products or services, offering incentives, and adding product features are some of the ways to improve activity value.
-Lastly, businesses should identify differentiation that can be maintained and adds the most value.
+Lastly, businesses should identify differentiation that can be maintained, and which adds the most value.

-Free templates are available online to help businesses determine and analyze their value chains.
+Free templates are available online to help you determine and analyze your business's value chains.

 Goals and outcomes

 Ideally, value chain analysis will help you identify areas that can be optimized for maximum efficiency and profitability.
 It is important, along with the mechanics of it all, to keep customers feeling confident and secure enough to remain loyal to your business.
 By analyzing and evaluating product quality and effectiveness of services, along with cost, your business can find and implement strategies to improve.

 Additional reporting by Katherine Arline.